Sen1553/Awesome-Continual-RL/README.md

 - Zuffer A, Burke M, Harandi M. **Advancements and Challenges in Continual Reinforcement Learning: A Comprehensive Review**[J]. arXiv preprint arXiv:2506.21899, 2025.[[Paper]](https://arxiv.org/abs/2506.21899)

-    `TL;DR: This paper serves as a comprehensive and systematic survey about continual learning and continual reinforcement learning.
+    `TL;DR: This paper serves as a comprehensive and systematic survey about CL and CRL.
 While it offers a solid and accessible entry point for newcomers to the field, the classification of CRL approaches is relatively limited and does not cover some of the most recent advancements.`
 <br>

 - Pan C, Yang X, Li Y, et al. **A Survey of Continual Reinforcement Learning**[J]. arXiv preprint arXiv:2506.21872, 2025.[[Paper]](https://arxiv.org/abs/2506.21872)

-    `TL;DR: This paper provides an up-to-date and comprehensive survey of continual reinforcement learning.
+    `TL;DR: This paper provides an up-to-date and comprehensive survey of CRL.
 It introduces a new taxonomy that categorizes methods into four types: policy-focused, experience-focused, dynamics-focused, and reward-focused, from the perspective of knowledge storage and transfer.`
 <br>

 - Khetarpal K, Riemer M, Rish I, et al. **Towards continual reinforcement learning: A review and perspectives**[J].
 Journal of Artificial Intelligence Research, 2022, 75: 1401-1476.[[Paper]](https://www.jair.org/index.php/jair/article/view/13673)